 Third, these comments as wrongly understood by seemingly a majority would be in direct conflict with I Cor.
 5:esp.13 and I Cor.
 15:33.

 Fourth, Paul’s overall direction in this text is that the new believers should all stay in the condition in which they were in when they came to Christ “in view of the present distress.”
 One of his examples is found in verses 20-22 where Paul uses not the spouse role, but the role of a slave to instruct them to stay in the position in which you came to Christ.
 Nevertheless, in verse 21 he says, “Were you called while a slave?
 Do not worry about it; but if you are able also to become free, rather do that.”
 Paul is demonstrating flexibility in his advise as prudence will demand.
 He is arguing for these new believers to sit tight and not make any big moves during the present distress, but then he demonstrates great latitude to his readers: “if you are able also to become free, rather do that.”
-Paul is not using the language of command, but of wise advice for specific situations.
+Paul is not using the tone of command, but of wise advice for specific situations.
 Both slaves (physically and financially stuck in an evil, human institution) and unequally yoked spouses (physically and contractually stuck in an evil, *human institution) are asked to remain in the same state in which they came to Christ, but Paul takes a moment to note the possibility of prudent decisions to be made as the believers move on from the “present distress”, as they mature in their faith and as providential opportunities dictate a more God honoring course.